lightbend/Included-Licenses/README.md

 In the event of accidental omission, please bring it to our attention by sending email to licenses@lightbend.com

-Document version 2.10 revised on December 16, 2022 based on the following projects only:
+Document version 3 revised on July 13, 2023 based on the following projects only:

 * Akka 2.8.x
 * Akka Diagnostics 2.0.x